 Assistive devices, such as wheelchairs, braces, and other custom-made equipment

-Management of the disease includes focusing on preventing or minimizing deformities and maximizing the child's functional ability at home and in the community.
+Management of the disease includes focusing on preventing or reducing deformities and increasing the child's functional ability at home and in the community.
 Management of OI is either nonsurgical or surgical.
 Nonsurgical interventions may include one or more of the following:

-Regular exercise and a healthy diet.
+Regular low impact exercise and a healthy diet.
 These are recommended for proper weight maintenance.

 Positioning aids.
 These are used to help the child sit, lie, or stand.